m-labs/artiq/doc/manual/management_system.rst

 The three phases of several experiments are then executed in a pipelined manner by the scheduler in the ARTIQ master: experiment A executes its preparation stage, then experiment A executes its running stage while experiment B executes its preparation stage, and so on.

 .. note::
-    The next experiment (B) may start :meth:`~artiq.language.environment.Experiment.run`\ ing before all events placed into (core device) RTIO buffers by the previous experiment (A) have been execute.
+    The next experiment (B) may start :meth:`~artiq.language.environment.Experiment.run`\ ing before all events placed into (core device) RTIO buffers by the previous experiment (A) have been executed.
 These events can then execute while experiment B is :meth:`~artiq.language.environment.Experiment.run`\ ing.
 Using :meth:`~artiq.coredevice.core.Core.reset` clears the RTIO buffers, discarding pending events, including those left over from A.

     Interactions between events of different experiments can be avoided by preventing the :meth:`~artiq.language.environment.Experiment.run` method of experiment A from returning until all events have been executed.
 This is discussed in the section on RTIO :ref:`rtio-handover-synchronization`.